The Shining (film): Plot

-Jack Torrance takes a winter caretaker position at the remote Overlook Hotel in the Rocky Mountains, which closes every winter season.
-After his arrival, manager Stuart Ullman advises Torrance that a previous caretaker, Charles Grady, killed his family and himself in the hotel.
+Jack Torrance takes a caretaker position to look after the remote Overlook Hotel in the Colorado Rocky Mountains, while it is closed for the winter.
+After his arrival, hotel manager Stuart Ullman informs Jack that a previous caretaker, Charles Grady, killed his wife, two young daughters, and himself in the hotel a decade prior.

 In Boulder, Jack's son, Danny, has a premonition and seizure.
 Jack's wife, Wendy, tells the doctor about a past incident when Jack accidentally dislocated Danny's shoulder during a drunken rage.
-The incident convinced Jack to stop drinking alcohol.
-Before leaving for the seasonal break, the Overlook's head chef Dick Hallorann informs Danny of a telepathic ability the two share, which he calls "shining".
-Hallorann tells Danny the hotel also has a "shine" due to residue from unpleasant past events, and warns him to avoid Room 237.
+Jack has been sober ever since.
+Before leaving for the seasonal break, the Overlook's head chef, Dick Hallorann, informs Danny of a telepathic ability the two share, which his grandmother called "shining".
+Hallorann tells Danny that the hotel also "shines" due to residue from unpleasant past events and warns him to avoid Room 237.

-Danny starts having frightening visions, including one of murdered twin sisters.
-Meanwhile, Jack's mental health deteriorates; he gets nowhere with his writing, is prone to violent outbursts, and has dreams of killing his family.
-Danny gets lured to room 237 by unseen forces and Wendy later finds him with signs of physical trauma.
-Jack investigates and encounters a female ghost in the room, but blames Danny for self-inflicting the bruises.
-Jack is enticed back to drinking by the ghostly bartender Lloyd.
-Ghostly figures, including Delbert Grady, then begin appearing in the Gold Room.
-Grady informs Jack that Danny has telepathically contacted Hallorann for assistance, and says that Jack must "correct" his wife and child.
+A month passes, and Danny starts having frightening visions, including of the murdered Grady sisters.
+Meanwhile, Jack's mental health deteriorates; he suffers from writer's block, is prone to violent outbursts, and has dreams of killing his family.
+Danny gets lured to room 237 by unseen forces, and Wendy later finds him with signs of physical trauma, for which she blames Jack.
+Jack sulks in the ballroom, where ghostly bartender Lloyd entices him back to drinking.
+Wendy tells him that Danny was attacked by a "crazy woman" in room 237.
+Jack investigates and encounters a hideous female ghost in the bathroom, but tells Wendy he saw nothing.
+He blames Danny for inflicting the bruises on himself and reacts angrily when Wendy suggests leaving the hotel.
+Danny enters a trance and telepathically contacts Hallorann.
+Returning to the ballroom, Jack finds it filled with ghostly figures, including waiter Delbert Grady, who urges Jack to "correct" his wife and child.